thetanz/scripts/sbin/README.md

 ## kh

-_Healthcheck a kubes service or all services_
+_healthcheck a kubes service or all services_

 ## kserve

-_List all defined kubernetes deployments_
+_list all defined kubernetes deployments_

 ## kstart

-_Scale a kuberenetes service up to one or bring all up if unspecified_
+_scale a kuberenetes service up to one or bring all up if unspecified_

 ## l

-_List current directory_
+_list current directory_

-## mailgrep
+## mgrep

 _best attempts grep for email_